Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 Groups will present introductory overviews to topics in this order:

 1. Searching: Binary
-2. Searching: Depth
+2. Searching: Depth and Breadth
-3. Searching Breadth

 #### Day 7
 Groups will present introductory overviews to topics in this order: